Smolations/more-dash-docsets/README.md

 **icon-images** - A folder where I keep 32x32 as well as source images to be used as (or used for generating) icons in the docsets.

-**resources** - Project templates and other random resources that are used to generate the docsets.
-The most notable of which is the Info.plist template which is required for all docsets.
+**resources** - Project templates and other random resources that are used to generate some of the docsets.
+The most notable of which is the `Info.plist` template which is required for all docsets.

-**src** - This folder is hidden and isn't referenced in any generator.
+**src** - This folder is .git-ignore-d and isn't referenced in any generator.
 It is only a place where compressed files of the src-docs live.
 I only mention it because it exists in the .gitignore file.

-**src-docs** - Each project has source documentation in the form of a single folder containing a collection of HTML, CSS, Javascript, and images.
+**src-docs** - This folder is also .gitignore-d.
+Each project has source documentation in the form of a single folder containing a collection of HTML, CSS, Javascript, and images.
 When you specify a docs_root in each generator script, that path is relative to this directory.

 ------------------------------------------------------------------------------------